STAR-K Podcasts

 The unit does not have to be paired to the Sub-Zero Group Owner’s App or a third-party home system for this issue to occur.
 The Smart Grid Option must be disabled regardless of connected status.

-This issue has been resolved in newer models but affects consumers of […]
+This issue has been resolved in newer models but affects owners of older models.
+Please refer to […]

 Toveling Utensils in a Lake or River